B05901022/Note-Segmentation-SSL/README.md

 # Note-Segmentation-SSL

 Training code for our work [VOCANO: A note transcription framework for singing voice in polyphonic music][VOCANO: A note transcription framework for singing voice in polyphonic music].
-For inference-only needs, please check the [VOCANO repository][VOCANO: A note transcription framework for singing voice in polyphonic music] or [Omnizart][Omnizart] which also includes other inferencing options including pitched instruments, vocal chords, drum events, and beat.
+For inference-only needs, please check the [VOCANO repository][VOCANO: A note transcription framework for singing voice in polyphonic music] or [Omnizart][Omnizart] which also includes other inference options including pitched instruments, vocal, chords, drum events, and beat.

 ## Requirements